Camilo Torres Restrepo: The United Front

 Torres sought to bring together all the opposition of the time (Anapo, MRL and Colombian Communist Party); however, he didn't declare himself a Marxist due to the atheism of the ideology, but related several points to Catholicism itself instead.
-In June 1965, Torres was reduced to the lay state by his ecclesiastical superior, Cardinal Concha, given his practices and teachings that disregarded what was already established by the Catholic Church in the condemnation of atheistic communism made by Pope Pius XI in his encyclical Divini Redemptoris in the year 1937, and which was confirmed by Pope John Paul II in two documents published by the Congregation for the Doctrine of the Faith during his pontificate in 1984 and 1986 which set out the errors being promulgated by the liberation theology, and at the same time he was removed from his post at ESAP and once again had disagreements with Cardinal Concha, who offered him and his coadjutor bishop Rubén Isaza the post of director of sociology department in the Archbishopric of Bogotá with the mediation of the then priest Ernesto Umaña de Brigard.
+In June 1965, at his request, Torres was reduced to the lay state by his ecclesiastical superior, Cardinal Concha; at the same time he was removed from his post at ESAP and once again had disagreements with Concha, who offered him and his coadjutor bishop Rubén Isaza the post of director of sociology department in the Archbishopric of Bogotá with the mediation of the then priest Ernesto Umaña de Brigard.
 Torres turned down the offer, seeing that the position was to prevent him from intervening in politics as well as presenting the socio-political platform in Medellín, which was the reason why he had previously been removed from his position at the ESAP.
-Cardinal Concha argued that the platform went against Catholic ideals and that priests should be apolitical in order to dissociate themselves from Catholicism's ambiguous and traditional relationship with the Conservative Party.
-Torres met with Concha who vehemently opposed Torres' entry into politics.
+Concha argued that the platform went against Catholic ideals and that priests should be apolitical in order to dissociate themselves from Catholicism's ambiguous and traditional relationship with the Conservative Party.
+Torres met with Concha, who vehemently opposed Torres' entry into politics.
 Umaña then met with Torres and offered him an ecclesiastical post, but Torres requested a dispensation so that he could devote himself to politics and avoid problems with the ecclesiastical authority.
-Concha accepted the dispensation but offered Torres to accept it if he returned to the priesthood.
-Torres gave his last mass on 27 June 1965 in the Church of San Diego in Bogotá.
-Torres then travelled to Lima returning to Bogotá on 3 July to be received by his mother and a crowd of young people.
+Torres gave his last Mass on 27 June 1965 in the Church of San Diego in Bogotá.
+Torres then travelled to Lima, returning to Bogotá on 3 July to be received by his mother and a crowd of young people.